Lynne Parker: Education and career

 She joined the Oak Ridge National Laboratory (ORNL) as a robotics researcher while she was a master's student, taking a leave for her doctorate.
 She moved from ORNL to the University of Tennessee in 2002.
 She was interim dean of the Tickle College of Engineering, before taking a leave from the faculty to join the White House Office of Science and Technology Policy in 2018.
 She was named founding director of the National Artificial Intelligence Initiative Office in 2021.

+On December 22, 2024, Donald Trump announced he would select Parker to be Executive Director of the President's Council of Advisors on Science and Technology and Counselor to the Director of the White House Office of Science and Technology Policy, effective January 20, 2025.

 Recognition

 Parker was named an IEEE Fellow in 2010, "for contributions to distributed and heterogeneous multi-robot systems".

 She was named a Fellow of the Association for the Advancement of Artificial Intelligence in 2022, "for pioneering research in distributed robotics and exceptional leadership in AI policy".
 She is also a Fellow of the American Association for the Advancement of Science.

 In 2014, Tennessee Tech gave her their Computer Scientist of Distinction Award.

 In 2023, Computing Research Association awarded her the Distinguished Service Award for her unparalleled impact on the computing research community.